 Move over all the loaded files from the existing location.

-Delete all Statistics SSIS log files.
+Delete Statistics SSIS log files any thing older than the current load processing date.

 Send mail with success/failure notification.

 Business/Validation Rules for the staged data

 Each record is validated for the below rules and if one of them is true the record is invalidated with the appropriate reasoning by copying it to the corresponding invalid table and deleted from the staging table.